 Natalie is a recent graduate from Clemson University.
 She studied English with an emphasis in Writing and Publication Studies and a minor in Writing for News Media.
 In the past, she has coordinated programs for student housing facilities, churches, nonprofits, and university affairs.
 As our programs coordinator, she strives to make our services accessible and engaging for all who desire support in living with facial pain.

 David is the retired CEO of Microban International.
 After managing his trigeminal neuralgia (TN) pain with medications for 5 years, he had a successful microvascular decompression procedure (MVD) in 2013.
 He brings 30+ years of business leadership experience and 20+ years of nonprofit board experience to his role.
-He and his wife, Jody, have four adult children and they live primarily in Charlotte, NC.
+He and his wife, Jody, have four adult children and they live in Sedona, AZ.
 David is also a Park Ranger Naturalist Guide (volunteer) at Red Rock State Park in Sedona, AZ.

 Anne is a retired senior fellow from Mathematica where she specialized in health and economic policy.
 Her mother and grandmother had trigeminal neuralgia.
 Anne has seen treatment evolve from the ineffective alcohol injections her grandmother used to the high-tech MRIs, MVDs, and Gamma knife that alleviated her pain.
 She serves on the NJ Commission on National and Community Service and the Womanspace Advisory Counsel.
 She is a domestic violence victim advocate and therapy dog handler.
 Anne lives in East Windsor, NJ with her husband John.
 They have two sons and three delightful grandchildren.